Lighthouse (British organisation): Response to media attention

-After negative coverage of Lighthouse in the Daily Mail in 2022 the group stated that it had sought guidance from its legal counsel and would be 'holding the Daily Mail, as well as named and unnamed sources in their article, accountable to the full extent of the law'.
+After criticism of Lighthouse in the Daily Mail in 2022, the group stated that it had sought guidance from its legal counsel and would be 'holding the Daily Mail and its sources accountable to the full extent of the law'.
 Waugh suggested the group would be pressing charges of libel against the newspaper and that the group intended to take the newspaper's sources to court for 'harassment, libel, defamation and for trying to destroy peoples lives'.
 On 31 October 2022 the group filed a complaint with the Independent Press Standards Organisation in relation to the Daily Mail article.
-The complaint alleged that the newspaper had breached clauses relating to accuracy and privacy in the Editors’ Code of Practice.
-After investigation, the complaint was not upheld.
+The complaint alleged that the newspaper had breached clauses relating to accuracy and privacy in the Editors' Code of Practice; it was not upheld.

 Waugh characterises the coverage of the group in the media as a 'smear campaign orchestrated by a mere handful of ex-partners who are extremely bitter and malevolent because they did not get a refund they did not deserve' and characterised the motives of such people as 'unlawful and illegal'.
 In relation to the BBC investigation, Waugh stated that the BBC was aware that many of its 'viewers and readers are extremely toxic and abusive parents', and that news corporations have at heart the interests of abusive family members.

 In response to the BBC documentary and podcast series investigating Lighthouse, Waugh stated that the group were working on their own documentary to refute the allegations and claims made in the BBC investigation.

-In March 2025 three members of Lighthouse were charged with harassment without violence against Catrin Nye, the reporter on A Very British Cult.
-Kris Deichler, Jatinder Singh, and Sukh Singh are accused of harassing Nye between 28 August and 6 September 2024.
+In January 2026 three members of Lighthouse, Kris Deichler, Jatinder Kamra, and Sukh Singh, were found guilty of harassment without violence between 28 August and 6 September 2024 of Catrin Nye, the BBC reporter on A Very British Cult.